Medical Experience Plus Master’s Degree: A Prescription for Success

 “The federal government is predicting huge growth in this area over the next decade,” he said.
 “In fact, the major issue that the industry is now facing is the lack of individuals with training and experience to fill the many open positions.”

-University of San Diego’s innovative, 100% online master’s degree in Health Care Informatics includes comprehensive training in the industry-specific IT skills that foreign medical graduates (and others who already possess experience in health care) will need to position themselves for success.
+University of San Diego’s innovative master’s degree in health informatics includes comprehensive training in the industry-specific IT skills that foreign medical graduates (and others who already possess experience in health care) will need to position themselves for success.
 For example:

-The flexibility of the online format means students can earn their master’s degree on their own schedule in just 20 months.
+USD’s Master of Science in Health Care Informatics is offered both online and on campus.
+The flexibility of the online format means students can earn their master’s degree on their own schedule in just 24 months.
 International students can even enroll and participate in the program from their home country.